Xetera/notes/docs/american_gov/chapter4.md

 ### Filibusters
 Filibusters can take place to prevent or delay a vote on a bill.
 * Longest filibuster was 74 days in 1964 on a civil rights bill - cloture was used for the first time to end the filibuster.
-* **Cloture** 16 senators must sfirst sign a petition asking for a vote to end the filibuster and then 3/5ths (60) of the entire Senate (all 100 senators) must vote to end it.
-If cloture is successful, then the filibuster cn only last for 100 more hours.
+* **Cloture** 16 senators must first sign a petition asking for a vote to end the filibuster and then 3/5ths (60) of the entire Senate (all 100 senators) must vote to end it.
+If cloture is successful, then the filibuster can only last for 100 more hours.

 ### Policy Committee
 The Policy committee of each party - gives senators their assignments.